MixDevCode/GulagBot/README.md

 ### Notes
 I created this bot for my server more than anything, if you have any doubt don't hesitate to talk to me at discord: Mix#8164.

-Thanks Tienei to help me with some shits like ModEnum, Functions and more.
+Thanks Tienei for help me with some shits like ModEnum, Functions and more.
 Love u. <3

 <img src="https://cdn.discordapp.com/attachments/879092238964101150/948843509685841950/unknown.png"></img>